serena-peschiaroli/javacert-simulazione-3-mattina/README.md

 Data Type of ‘x’ is not valid to be used as an expression for the switch clause.
-The case label 0 must precede case label 1. x Each case section must be ended by a break keyword.
+The case label 0 must precede case label 1.
+Each case section must be ended by a break keyword.
 The default label must be the last label in the switch statement.
-There is nothing wrong with the code.
+- [x]  There is nothing wrong with the code.

 ___________________________________________________